 - Government contracting can sometimes involve national security issues or otherwise pertain to the execution of duties that involve sensitive or critical infrastructure, technology, intelligence, or military issues.

 - Congressional inquiries are a possibility in such cases, especially those concerning potential national security threats.

-- Our firm is trained to defend companies against unwarranted subpoenas and requests for information from Congress and regularly serves as counsel for companies who are the subject of a congressional inquiry.
+- We represent clients or companies who needs to be defended against unwarranted subpoenas and requests for information from Congress and regularly serves as counsel for companies who are the subject of a congressional inquiry.

 Due Diligence Counseling

-- Our lawyers and consultants routinely counsel our clients in due diligence.
+- A government contract attorney at Oberheiden, P.C. routinely counsels our clients in due diligence.

 - Due diligence—along with risks assessment procedures—are particularly important as companies take on major undertakings such as takeovers or mergers and acquisitions of government contracting companies.

 - There are increased risks associated with such undertakings, and we are here to advise companies on all the resulting risks as well as how to guard against potential liability.

 Internal Investigations, Compliance, Audits, and Internal Controls Counseling

 - One thing these sub-topics have in common is preparation—preparation against potential liability.